 Find more columns by Westlake here.

-Polaris is the alpha star in our constellation of Ursa Minor, the Little Bear, but most people in the U.S. see it as the star marking the end of the handle of the unofficial star pattern called the Little Dipper.
+Polaris is the alpha star in our constellation called Ursa Minor, the Little Bear, but most folks in the United States see it as the star marking the tip of the handle of the unofficial star pattern, the Little Dipper.
 To locate it, just follow a line through the two stars at the end of the nearby Big Dipper’s bowl, the so-called “pointer stars,” Dubhe and Merak.
 You can always count on them to point the way to Polaris.

 Here are a few things about our pole star that maybe you didn’t know:

-■ Polaris is the closest pulsating Cepheid variable star to Earth.
+• Polaris is the closest pulsating Cepheid variable star to Earth.
 Stars like Polaris are well advanced in age and are going through a stage of instability, causing them to beat like a heart.
-Its brightness fluctuates by about 15 percent during a period of four days, but this slight variability is not easily perceptible to the naked eye.
+Its brightness waxes and wanes by about 15 percent over a period of four days but this slight variability is not easily perceptible to the naked eye.

-■ Polaris also is the brightest member of a trinary star system located 431 light years from Earth.
-In other words, what looks like one star to the unaided eye is really three stars in an intricate dance with one another.
+• Polaris is also the brightest member in a trinary star system located 431 light years from Earth.
+In other words, what looks like a single star to the unaided eye is really three stars in an intricate dance with each other.
 One star orbits Polaris with a period of about 30 years and the other takes thousands of years to complete its orbit.

-■ Polaris has been known by many names through the centuries.
+• Polaris has been known by many names down through the centuries.
 Its current popular title comes from the Latin name “Stella Polaris,” meaning “Pole Star.”
-Other names include Cynosura (the Dog’s Tail), Lodestar, Navigatoria, and Angel Stern (Angel Star).
+Other names include Cynosura (the Dog’s Tail), Lodestar, Navigatoria and Angel Stern (Angel Star).